Quick start

 - Debt ratio shows what percent of assets are funded by debt.

-- Times interest earned shows how many times EBIT covers interest expense.
+- Times interest earned shows how many times EBIT covers the interest expense entered.

 Common mistakes to avoid

-- Do not forget leases, short-term debt, and maturity dates if you are doing a real analysis.
+- Do not forget leases, short-term debt, maturity dates, and covenant rules if you are doing a real analysis.

-- Do not treat a good interest coverage ratio as a guarantee that cash flow is healthy.
+- Do not treat a good interest coverage ratio as proof that cash flow is healthy.

 What to try next